Mateusz-Kozlowski/Real-Time-AI-Face-And-Smile-Detector/README.md

 # 4. Tips:
 The program is not perfect, so undesirable objects can be classified as a face.
 If you want it to work perfectly, you should set your face against a wall or other monocolor object.

+IMPORTANT NOTE: the program can only be closed by pressing the escape key (it cannot be closed by clicking on the red X in the upper right corner of the window).